krzentner/language-world/data/text-davinci-003-old/chain_md/hammer-4.md

     Steps:  1.
-Put gripper above hammer  2.
-Grab hammer with gripper  3.
-Align hammer with nail  4.
-Swing hammer towards nail  5.
-Strike nail
+Line up the tip of the hammer with the nail  2.
+Push the hammer into the nail  3.
+Push the hammer away to hit the nail
-    First, put the gripper above the hammer.
+    First, align the robot's gripper so that the tip of the hammer is lined up with the nail.
-    - When the robot's gripper is not above the hammer, the robot should put gripper above hammer.
-    If the hammer is left of the gripper as seen from in front, grab it.
-    - When the hammer is not left of the robot's gripper and the robot's gripper is not around the hammer, the robot should grab hammer with gripper.
+    - When the robot's gripper is not lined up with the nail, the robot should line up the tip of the hammer with the nail.
-    Once the gripper is around the hammer, line up the hammer with the nail.
+    As long as the gripper is lined up to the nail, press down on the hammer to push it into the nail.
-    - When the robot's gripper is around hammer and the hammer is not horizontally aligned with nail, the robot should align hammer with nail.
+    - When the robot's gripper is lined up with the nail and the hammer is not in contact with the nail, the robot should push the hammer into the nail.
-    If the hammer is lined up with the nail, swing the hammer towards the nail.
+    If the nail is in contact with the hammer, push away from the nail to drive the nail.
-    - When the hammer is horizontally aligned with nail and the hammer is not close to nail, the robot should swing hammer towards nail.
+    - When the hammer is in contact with the nail, the robot should push the hammer away from the nail to hit the nail.
-    When the hammer is close to the nail, strike it.
-    - When the hammer is close to nail, the robot should strike nail.